BeamMP/Docs/docs/en/server/create-a-server.md

 ## Setting up the Server

-Setup consists of the following steps, you should follow all of them.
+The setup consists of the following steps, you should follow all of them.

 ### 1. Port forwarding

 _If you are on a VPS (Virtual Private Server) or Rootserver, you can skip this step.
 If you're unsure about what a VPS or Rootserver is, you most likely aren't on one._

 This step is necessary if you want someone outside of your household to join ("outside of your local network").
-Please note that VPNs lkie Hamachi or Radmin are not supported.

 ####
 !!! danger ":material-scale-balance: DISCLAIMER:"